Moonbeam69/CICDDemo/README.md

    - Tests are Junit tests with and without Playwright running on local or Browserstack browsers
    - Docker: Docker creates a new Docker image from the project Dockerfile, copies and executes the mainClass from project Jar (no test execution)
    - My workflow yml uses various strategies to test on OS, browsers and platforms.
 OS and browsers are configured via the strategy syntax and platfoms via Maven profiles
+   - Test Reporting.
+By default, Junit provides limited test reporting capability.
+Certainly, for client projects in regulated markets more transparency is warrented.
+The additiona of customer reporting classes (DisplayNameReporter.class) or reporting frameworks, e.g. Allure, improve this greatly.

 Note:

-Caching is provided by actions/cache but, whilst useful, caches on the cloud.
-For project dependencies there is valid usecase to cache in the cloud.
-OpenJDK packages have proved very slow to sync onto a self-hosted runner and given the need to constantly update I have added the follow step to my workflow which checks for a local installation of (the correct version) of Java:
+Caching is provided by actions/cache but, whilst useful, caches in the cloud.
+For project dependencies there is a valid usecase to cache in the cloud.
+OpenJDK packages have proved very slow to sync onto a self-hosted runner and given the lack of need to constantly update, I have added the follow step to my workflow which checks for a local installation of (the correct version) of Java:

       - name: Check Java Version